smartdevicelink/sdl_evolution/proposals/NNNN-rpc-message-protection.md

 Multiple function groups can include the same RPC, each group has its own flag for the RPC.
 If there are two or more instances of the same RPC in different groups in the policy for an app, one has `needProtection`=`true` and the others have `needProtection`=`false`, then the RPC shall have `needProtection`=`true` for the app.

 ### SDL server updates:
-SDL server need support the new parameter in the policy table.
+The SDL server needs to support the new parameter in the policy table.

 ## Potential downsides
 The following RPC messages need to be sent before the encryption of RPC service 7 is enabled.